 There are multiple audiences in organizations: from IT professionals, to project managers, to end users.
 Each audience cares about different aspects and has specific concerns.

-End users for example don’t need to know all the details of Project desktop, Project Server, and SharePoint.
+End users, for example, don’t need to know all the details of Project desktop, Project Server, and SharePoint.
 They might be:

-Executives who want to see Project or Resource status and reporting (i.e. Dashboards incorporating KPIs, graphical views, and other webparts).
+Executives who want to see project or resource status and reporting (i.e., dashboards incorporating KPIs, graphical views, and other Web Parts).

-A team member who only needs to see their My Tasks information and the details online (through PWA).
+A team member who only needs to see his or her My Tasks information and the details online (through PWA).

-Team leads that need to edit, update, review and approve tasks right in PWA versus needing Project client installed.
+Team leads who need to edit, update, review, and approve tasks right in PWA versus needing Project client installed.

-Project Managers on the other hand require the power and flexibility of a desktop tool like Project to design and manage projects of any size or complexity.
-PMs tend to be more mobile and therefore need access to a checked-out version of the schedule, and be able to connect with Project Server to share schedule changes and updates with the team.
+Project managers, however, require the power and flexibility of a desktop tool like Project to design and manage projects of any size or complexity.
+PMs tend to be more mobile and therefore need access to a checked-out version of the schedule and the ability to connect with Project Server to share schedule changes and updates with the team.

 Agile and Project Server